Sophos Firewall v21.5 MR1: Focus on Security and Stability

-New functions in SFOS v21.5 MR1
+New features in SFOS v21.5 MR1

-OAuth 2.0 for e-mail notifications
+OAuth 2.00 for email notifications

-Email notifications can be secured against Gmail and Microsoft 365 with OAuth 2.0.
-Password authentication is gradually being phased out.
-Advantages: reduced attack surface, central token management, traceable access.
-Implementation under Administration > Notification settings.
-App registration in the Google Cloud Console is required for Gmail (Client ID, Client Secret).
-The firewall uses refresh tokens for permanent authentication.
-In addition, OAuth 2.0 enables the use of policies, multi-factor authentication and central revocation of compromised tokens.
+Email notifications can be secured with OAuth 2.00 for Gmail and Microsoft 365.
+Password authentication is being phased out.
+The benefits are a smaller attack surface, centralized token management, and traceable access.
+Configuration is handled under Administration > Notification settings.
+For Gmail, an app registration in the Google Cloud Console is required (Client ID, Client Secret).
+The firewall uses refresh tokens for persistent authentication.
+OAuth 2.00 also enables policy enforcement, multi-factor authentication, and centralized revocation of compromised tokens.
+It is advisable to migrate SMTP profiles early, send a test message, and configure a fallback mail server.
+MFA policies should also be reviewed and documented.

 Localized scheduled reports

-NDR Essentials: Data center selection
+NDR Essentials: data center selection

-The analysis region for NDR Essentials is freely selectable.
-The region with the lowest latency is the default.
-This allows data residency and compliance requirements to be met.
-With multi-region setups, the right choice is crucial to avoid unwanted data flows.
+The analysis region for NDR Essentials can be selected manually.
+By default, the region with the lowest latency is used.
+This helps meet data residency and compliance requirements.
+In multi-region setups, choosing the right region is important to avoid unwanted data flows.
+It makes sense to document the selected region, prepare any planned region changes, adjust monitoring, and take data protection policies into account.

 NDR Essentials: Threat Score in ATR logs